-Playboy: Is there anyone specifically carrying on your tradition?
+DS: Is there anyone specifically carrying on your tradition?

-Adams: There are many people who are doing serious photography, which, I suppose, is my tradition.
+ADAMS: There are many people who are doing serious photography, which, I suppose, is my tradition.
 I don’t like it when they imitate me, which they do.
 They go to Yosemite and put the tripod down, sometimes in the same holes.
 I’ll grant that it is very hard to go to Point Lobos and see something that Edward Weston hadn’t seen, but there’s no point in doing what Weston has already done.
 There’s no point in doing what Adams has already done.
 Do something new.

-Playboy: Yet you wouldn’t feel that way about locations you’ve photographed; you’d claim to find new things in them, right?
+DS: Yet you wouldn’t feel that way about locations you’ve photographed; you’d claim to find new things in them, right?

-Adams: There are new pictures anywhere.
+ADAMS: There are new pictures anywhere.
 If I were kept in this house the rest of my life, I could find enough to photograph here to fill my whole life.
 One of Strand’s best portfolios was On My Doorstep, just pictures of his garden in France.
 Some of them were very beautiful.

-Playboy: You’ve spoken admiringly of Polaroid a couple of times, and you’ve been its consultant for a number of years.
+DS: You’ve spoken admiringly of Polaroid a couple of times, and you’ve been its consultant for a number of years.
 What do you do for Polaroid?

-Adams: Polaroid is the only photographic corporation in this country that really supports creative photography.
+ADAMS: Polaroid is the only photographic corporation in this country that really supports creative photography.
 It has the Kennedy Gallery in Cambridge, a print-acquisition program that is very good.
 Kodak is just a big corporation whose interest is mass production.
 It does have high-quality film–there’s no question that its mechanical production is superb–but only Polaroid is actively concerned with photography as an art.

 I became a consultant in 1949, after I met Edwin Land.
 We became fast friends.
 When he asked me to consult for him, I said, “I’m no scientist,” but he was interested in the problems a photographer has with the technology available.
 He paid me $100 a month to do whatever I wanted.
 The criticism of his cameras that I would give him would be very different from the kinds of criticism he got from his labs.
 I remember first trying a new Polaroid film in 1953.
 It was a beautiful prototype that never got on the market.
 Eventually, I did a portfolio for U.S. Camera using his camera.
 I felt it represented another side of development of the art form.
 Land felt that the real concept of his camera was for the average person who wanted to make instant pictures.
 I argued that the professional photographer and artist could do wonderful things with his technology.

-Playboy: Such as?
+DS: Such as?

-Adams: There are certain things for which Polaroid is perfect.
+ADAMS: There are certain things for which Polaroid is perfect.
 Although it has its limits, Polaroid color is superior to any other.
 The values are so beautiful that they’re the closest thing to pigment.

-Playboy: Have you ever felt held back by the technology available at the time?
+DS: Have you ever felt held back by the technology available at the time?

-Adams: Yes.
+ADAMS: Yes.
 I have ideas many times that just won’t translate into film.
 I have an inspiration and can visualize my print, but then, when I take the photometer and measure it, I realize I can’t control the values and the film won’t hold them.
 Film cannot come close to capturing what the eye can capture.

-Playboy: Will that change with new technologies?
+DS: Will that change with new technologies?

-Adams: I don’t think you’ll ever get that; the human eye is incredible.
+ADAMS: I don’t think you’ll ever get that; the human eye is incredible.
 But in electronics, the technology we have now can do far more than film.
 As the world’s silver resources are depleted, these new technologies are particularly important.
 They’re coming already.
 I’ve seen a Kodak electronic disc that can be seen instantly after exposure on your television screen.
 The color is better than in a print.
 Sony has something similar, perhaps more sophisticated.
 The electronic image can be transferred to tape and then can be seen on a screen.
 From that, you can make a hard copy.
 It’s a major revolution.
 You could put the image on a large screen and have exhibits that showed an image as close to the original as possible.

-Playboy: What else do you see coming in photography?
+DS: What else do you see coming in photography?

-Adams: There’s no end in sight.
+ADAMS: There’s no end in sight.
 Electronic photography will soon be superior to anything we have now.
 The first advance will be the exploration of existing negatives.
 I believe the electronic processes will enhance them.
 I could get superior prints from my negatives using electronics.
 Then the time will come when you will be able to make the entire photograph electronically.
 With the extremely high resolution and the enormous control you can get from electronics, the results will be fantastic.
 I wish I were young again!

-Playboy: Something that’s kept you young is your passionate advocacy of environmentalism.
+DS: Something that’s kept you young is your passionate advocacy of environmentalism.
 Let’s start on that subject by asking you if your photography and your politics are related.

-Adams: I never did a photograph of any importance for an environmental purpose.
+ADAMS: I never did a photograph of any importance for an environmental purpose.
 I just can’t go out and take a picture of a place because somebody needs it for a promotion of some political campaign.
 All the pictures I’ve done were done because I was there and I loved the mountains and I visualized a picture.
 However, I do feel very good about the fact that my photographs have been used in environmental campaigns a lot.
 I’m glad I can go to some places that have been protected that otherwise wouldn’t be there, but that is a separate interest from making a picture.
 There is, I suppose, an unconscious abiding desire to work in the natural scene.
 But the pictures of Kings Canyon Sierra, for example, were done well before I became involved in the fight to establish Kings Canyon as a national park.
 Same thing later with the Golden Gate National Recreation Area.

-Playboy: How were your photographs used in those fights?
+DS: How were your photographs used in those fights?

-Adams: When the Army released its control over the spectacular and vast land above the Golden Gate Bridge, the real-estate developers were ecstatic.
+ADAMS: When the Army released its control over the spectacular and vast land above the Golden Gate Bridge, the real-estate developers were ecstatic.
 They had plans to destroy the area as soon as they could get their hands on it.
 There were plans for condominiums, shopping centers and high-rises.
 Coincidentally, I had once photographed a great deal of that area in its natural state.
 I made some 40″ x 60″ enlargements of a very spectacular picture of the Marin hills and had an architect work from the plans that developers had submitted to the county for some ghastly high-rises in those hills.
 He drew those high-rises over my picture and we placed copies in several store windows.
 That started trouble.
 It was startling–and effective–to see the damage we were talking about.
 That played a part in the preservation of that area, which is now the Golden Gate Recreation Area.